Papillon Grooming Guide

 Papillons have moderate shedding and require 2–3 times per week brushing.
 Regular grooming sessions keep your Papillon's coat healthy and help you bond with your dog.

-With a typical weight of 5-10 lbs and lifespan of 14-16 yrs, the Papillon requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 14-16 yrs, the Papillon benefits from care tailored to its physical and behavioral profile.
 While breed tendencies offer a useful starting point, the Papillon in front of you is shaped by genetics, early experiences, and your care.

 Health Predisposition Summary: Papillons show higher-than-average incidence of luxating patella, dental disease, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.